Table of Contents

 - formal classes

 The latter (society) can create favourable conditions for the transmission of heritage.

 For Raqs sharqi in the USA, these were feminism and social changes in the late 1960s.
 Social trends and changes can either facilitate or threaten the survival of heritage.

-In the following section, I will summarise my findings regarding what can help or hinder heritage.
+In the following section, I will summarize my findings regarding what can help or hinder heritage.